Robust Time-Varying Graph Signal Recovery for Dynamic Physical Sensor Network Data: Introduction

 \subsection{Related Work}

-Several time-varying graph signal recovery methods have been discussed to leverage signal smoothness prior in the temporal domain together with that of the vertex domain.
+Several time-varying graph signal recovery methods have been discussed to leverage signal smoothness priors in the temporal domain together with that of the vertex domain.

-The earlier studies involve filtering and Fourier transform of product graphs \cite{6879640}.
-The more recent studies include spectral-based approaches like Joint time-vertex Fourier transform (JFT) \cite{7952890,7905861,8115204} and vertex-domain-based approaches that leverages smoothness on the vertex and temporal domains \cite{7979523}.
-JFT jointly applies Fourier transform to both the temporal direction and vertex direction to fully leverage priors of the two domains.
-In \cite{7979523}, the formulation is based on leveraging the smoothness of the temporal difference signal on the underlying graph, which effectively utilizes both domains for the estimation.
+The earlier studies involve filtering and the Fourier transform of product graphs \cite{6879640}.
+The more recent studies include spectral-based approaches like Joint time-vertex Fourier transform (JFT) \cite{7952890,7905861,8115204} and vertex domain-based approaches that leverage smoothness on the vertex and temporal domains \cite{7979523,9730033,9909940,10094838}.
+JFT jointly applies the Fourier transform to both the temporal direction and vertex direction to fully leverage the priors of the two domains.
+In \cite{7979523,10094838}, the formulation is based on leveraging the smoothness of the temporal difference signal on the underlying graph, which effectively utilizes both domains for the signal recovery.
+This is generalized in \cite{9730033} by leveraging the Sobolev smoothness of the time-varying graph signals.
+Low-rank-based methods \cite{liu2023time} further enhance recovery performance by leveraging the low-rankness of the time-varying graph signals.
+Furthermore, distributed algorithms \cite{9146198} have been proposed to avoid costly computations like eigenvalue decomposition and matrix inversion.
+Other than optimization-based methods, graph neural network-based methods \cite{10096168,10496245} have also been proposed as a more data-driven approach to time-varying graph signal recovery.

 Generally speaking, time-varying graph signal recovery methods are often discussed under the assumption that the underlying graph is static, especially in cases of physical sensing.
-This is because, in practical applications, the graph (the weights of the edges) is pre-defined heuristically usually by a Gaussian kernel of spatial coordinates.
-Whether the graph represents a geographical network or a cranial nerve system or any other physical network, as long as the physical coordinates of the vertices are static, the graph is also static.
-Therefore, very little work has been done in the area of time-varying graph signal recovery on dynamic graph topology.
+This is because, in practical applications, the graph (the weights of the edges) is pre-defined heuristically, usually by a Gaussian kernel of spatial coordinates.
+Whether the graph represents a geographical network, or a cranial nerve system, or any other physical network, as long as the physical coordinates of the vertices are static, the graph is also static.
+Therefore, very little work has been done in the area of time-varying graph signal recovery on a dynamic graph topology.